Ada-Developers-Academy/internships/interview-faqs.md

  1. Will I get a chance to comment on my interview experience?

-    > Yes, there will be a seperate survey for that information set out after placements are made.
+    > Yes, there will be a seperate survey for that information sent out after placements are made.

  1. When will I receive my written feedback from my interviews.